A Note on the IR Finiteness of Fermion Loop Diagrams: Introduction

-A soft singular configuration of loop diagrams, with massless external as well as internal particles, contains two collinear configurations and this situation leads to the possibility of overlapping of soft and collinear singularities \footnote{Note that at one loop, overlapping of two soft regions or two distant collinear regions does not take place in general.}.
+A soft singular configuration of loop diagrams, with massless external as well as internal particles, contains two collinear configurations and this situation leads to the possibility of overlapping of soft and collinear singularities \footnote{Note that at one-loop, overlapping of two soft regions or two distant collinear regions does not take place in general.}.
 The overlapping singularity is also logarithmic in nature.
-In dimensional regularization ($ D=4-2\eps_{IR}, \eps_{IR} \rightarrow 0^-$), IR divergence of a loop integral appears as $1/\eps_{IR}$ poles.
-The IR divergent scalar one loop integrals have generic form given by $ \sim \frac{A}{{\eps_{IR}}^2} + \frac{B}{\eps_{IR}} + C + \mathcal{O} (\eps_{IR}) $, where $A, B, C$ are complex functions of kinematic invariants \cite{Ellis08}.
+In dimensional regularization ($ n=4-2\eps_{IR}, \eps_{IR} \rightarrow 0^-$), IR divergence of a loop integral appears as $1/\eps_{IR}$ poles.
+The IR divergent scalar one-loop integrals have generic form given by $ \sim \frac{A}{{\eps_{IR}}^2} + \frac{B}{\eps_{IR}} + C + \mathcal{O} (\eps_{IR}) $, where $A, B, C$ are complex functions of kinematic invariants \cite{Ellis:2007qk}.
 The $1/{\eps_{IR}}^2 $ term corresponds to the overlapping of soft and collinear divergence.
 It should be obvious that unlike in the case of UV singularity, tensor integrals do not spoil the (logarithmic) structure of IR divergence of scalar integrals.
-In Ref.\cite{Dittmaier03} an expression to determine $A$ and $B$ for a general $N$-point one loop tensor integral is obtained.
-A very naive way of understanding these mass singularities at one loop can be found in \cite{ambresh09}. \\
+In Ref.~\cite{Dittmaier:2003bc} an expression to determine $A$ and $B$ for a general $N$-point one-loop tensor integral is obtained.
+A very naive way of understanding these mass singularities at one-loop can be found in~\cite{Shivaji:2010re}.